notEthan/scorpio/README.md

 # let's name the pet after ourself
 pet.name = ENV['USER']

-# store the result in the pet store. note the updatePet call from the instance - our
+# Store the result in the pet store.
+Note the updatePet call from the
-# calls so far have been on the class PetStore::Pet, but scorpio defines instance
+# instance - our calls so far have been on the class PetStore::Pet,
-# methods to call operations where appropriate as well.
+# but Scorpio defines instance methods to call operations where
+# appropriate as well.
 # updatePet: https://petstore.swagger.io/#/pet/updatePet
 pet.updatePet